Jurfest/angular9-essencial-tutorial-from-coder/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

-## Backend

-Backend is not included in this repository.
-However it can be easily and quickly created, making use of [json-server](https://github.com/typicode/json-server).

 ### Thats it ! :wave: